koitsu/thorchain-cryptotax/README.md

 Edit [wallets-config.json](wallets-config.json)

-Add your wallet addresses, they can be given names which are used when generating the CSV files.
+Add your wallet addresses, they can be given names using the `name` property.
+Which is helpful to identify the wallets when looking at the generated CSV filenames.

 Set `fromDate`, `toDate`, and `frequency` ("monthly", "yearly", "none") for how to split up the CSV files.

-Supported blockchains in wallet config

-- THOR
-- BTC
-- ETH
-- BNB
-- TERRA
-- DOGE
-- LTC
-- COSMOS
+The `blockchain` property for each wallet is only used in creating the CSV filenames, so it can be anything. e.g. "THOR", "BTC", "ETH"

 ### Run the tool